thinkphp/computer-science-in-java/Algorithms /Search /Jumpsearch/README.md

 3. Performing a linear search within that block.

 The time complexity of Jump Search is O(√n), which is between linear search O(n) and binary search O(log n).

-Would you like me to explain any part of this implementation in more detail?